asq12138/MST/README.md

 - torchsummaryX 1.3.0
 - einops 0.8.0
 ## File Architecture
-The file architecture is referenced from the paper titled “[Convolutional Neural Network Assisted Transformer for Automatic Modulation Recognition under Large CFOs and SROs](https://github.com/DTMB-DL/TransGroupNet)”.If you want to get started quickly, you can integrate our relevant code into their open-source file architecture to run it.
+The file architecture is referenced from the paper titled “[Convolutional Neural Network Assisted Transformer for Automatic Modulation Recognition under Large CFOs and SROs](https://github.com/DTMB-DL/TransGroupNet)”.
+If you want to get started quickly, you can integrate our relevant code into their open-source file architecture to run it.
 We sincerely appreciate the open-source contributions made by the researchers involved in this work.